qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ### Urge to persuade others

 People love to correct others and persuade others.
 Some ideas are **memes** that drive people to spread the idea.
+Correcting others also provide superiority satisfaction.

-However, due to belief stability, it's hard to persuade others, and people dislike being persuaded.
+However, due to belief stability, it's hard to persuade/teach others.
+People dislike being persuaded/teached.
 This effect is common on internet social media.

 > The trouble with having an open mind, of course, is that people will insist on coming along and trying to put things in it.
 >